-Successful applicants will spend the second period of their internship shadowing a scholar in the archives, and helping their mentor with topic-specific research.
+Successful applicants will spend the majority of their internship shadowing a scholar in the archives, and helping their mentor with topic-specific research.

 Upon applying to the program, prospective interns should briefly describe a research topic that warrants the use of primary materials in the State Archives of Florence in their cover letter.
 Ideally, the project should be related to the program to which they are submitting their application.

 If applicants do not have a specific research project, they should outline their relevant academic interests and will be given an opportunity to develop a project, in conjunction with a scholar, over the course of the internship.

 Throughout their time at MAP, interns will also be asked to perform various administrative tasks in the office.
-These tasks will include assisting with social media and office organization, copy editing, and organization of the palaeography course.
+These tasks will include assisting with social media and office organization, copy editing, and organization of the paleography course.